-So you upgraded from Windows 8.1 or Windows 7 to Windows 10 and you find that some of your important programs which worked earlier, do not work now.
+So you upgraded from Windows 11 or Windows 10 from an earlier version and you find that some of your important programs which worked earlier, do not work now.
 What do you do in such cases?
-Maybe you receive a This program doesn’t run on Windows 10 message when you try to run it.
-The other messages you could see are The operating system you are using is not supported or This program does not support Windows 10 yet.
+Maybe you receive a This program doesn’t run on Windows 11/10 message when you try to run it.
+The other messages you could see are The operating system you are using is not supported or This program does not support Windows 11/10 yet.
 Let us see the option you have available.

-1] Before you begin, make sure you have all the latest Windows Updates and Device Drivers installed.
-Also make sure that you have downloaded and installed the latest version of the program from the developers website.
-If you are running a custom-made software, you may not have this option.
+Before you begin, make sure you have all the latest Windows Updates and Device Drivers installed.
+Also, make sure that you have downloaded and installed the latest version of the program from the developer’s website.
+If you are running custom-made software, you may not have this option.

 Follow the wizard to its completion, selecting the nature of the problem you are facing.
 You may click on the images to see their larger versions.
 It is quite simple!

 If you need to use it frequently, you can create a Program Compatibility Troubleshooter desktop shortcut.